HAWK-Digital-Environments/HAWKI/_documentation/Apache Deployment.md

 - AUTHENTICATION_METHOD="Shibboleth"
 ```

-according to your authentication method set the necessary variables.
+According to your authentication method set the necessary variables.
 For more information refer to the documentation in .env file.

+>If you are using **LDAP** make sure the structure of the LDAP response is setup correctly on the HAWKI side.
+To do that first make sure the `LDAP_ATTRIBUTES` are set correctly and in the correct order: Username, Email Address, Employee Type, Name.
+By default HAWKI looks for the `element zero/ variable name/ element zero` `($info[0][$ldapAttr][0])`.
+If for any reason the response from your LDAP server has a different structure, your can change this in `/app/Services/Auth/LdapService.php`.

 **Test User**